 "But government aid is only a part of the total help we give the developing world.
 Unlike the Labour Party, we believe in permitting a free and profitable outflow of British investment.
-That flow to poorer countries has now grown far larger than British Government aid, bringing with it an invaluable transfer of skills and technology." (p.
+That flow to poorer countries has now grown far larger than British Goverment aid, bringing with it an invaluable transfer of skills and technology." (p.
 46)

-- Following its election in 1979, the Conservative Government had to make some reduction in plans for future spending on official aid.
-This was not because we underestimated the importance of aid, but because we believed that unless we restored a healthy national economy, we would be in no position to give aid to anyone. - Nevertheless, net official British aid flows (in constant costs) have broadly held up well.
-The net aid programme in 1979 totalled £1.016m; in 1981, £1,082m; and although there was a fall to £959m in 1982-3, this was due to India taking up less bilateral aid than the British Government expected.
+1. Following its election in 1979, the Conservative Government had to make some reduction in plans for future spending on official aid.
+This was not because we underestimated the importance of aid, but because we believed that unless we restored our economy, we would be in no position to give aid to anyone.

+Nevertheless, net official British aid flows have broadly held up well.
+The net aid programme in 1979 totalled £1,016m; in 1981, £1,082m; and although there was a fall to £959m in 1982-3, this was due to India taking up less bilateral aid than the British Government expected.
 Provision for 1983-84 is £1,057m (net) which would represent an increase of 9.8% over 1982-83.
-(All figures at current pures). - 2.
-International comparisons of the percentage share of GNP devoted to aid in 1981 are as follows:
+(All figures at current prices.)

+2. International comparisons of the percentage share of GNP devoted to aid in 1981 are as follows:

-France West Germany United Kingdom Canada Japan United States Italy 0.73 0.46 0.44 0.43 0.28 0.20 0.19 OECD Average 0.35
+France 0.73

+West Germany 0.46

+United Kingdom 0.44

+Canada 0.43

+Japan 0.28

+United States 0.20

+Italy 0.19

+OECD Average 0.35